-In 2012 Multistory invited Dame Margaret Drabble to visit the Black Country to collaborate with Martin Parr and commissioned Margaret to write about the lives of women living and working in the Black Country.
-This unique collaboration between Margaret and Martin resulted in ‘Black Country Women’ magazine.
+In 2012, Multistory invited Dame Margaret Drabble to visit the Black Country and write about the lives of women who live and work in the Black Country.
+We also commissioned Martin Parr to take photographs to reflect Margaret’s writing.
+This unique collaboration between Margaret and Martin resulted in the ‘Black Country Women’ magazine.
 Margaret has written three beautiful, locally resonant, short stories: ‘That Lucky Dress’, ‘Hot Pork Sandwich’ and ‘Going Home’.
 Each of the stories has been informed and shaped by the conversations and stories that Margaret experienced from talking with local women.

 The stories are read by Wolverhampton-based writer and performance poet, Emma Purshouse.

 Images are by Martin Parr and feature in Black Country Women magazine.